-Everyone would like to have healthy, “normal” blood pressure.
+Everyone would like to have healthy blood pressure.
 But what exactly does that mean?
-When your doctor takes your blood pressure, it’s expressed as a measurement with two numbers, with one number on top and one on the bottom, like a fraction.
+When your doctor takes your blood pressure, it’s expressed as a measurement with two numbers, with one number on top (systolic) and one on the bottom (diastolic), like a fraction.
 For example, 120/80.

-For a normal reading, your blood pressure needs to show a top number that’s between 90 and 120, and a bottom number that’s between 60 and 80.
+For a normal reading, your blood pressure needs to show a top number (systolic pressure) that’s between 90 and 120 and a bottom number (diastolic pressure) that’s between 60 and 80.
+The American Heart Association (AHA) considers blood pressure to be within the normal range when both your systolic and diastolic numbers are in these ranges.

-Note that blood pressure readings are expressed as millimeters of mercury.
+Blood pressure readings are expressed in millimeters of mercury.
 This unit is abbreviated as mm Hg.
 A normal reading would be any blood pressure below 120/80 mm Hg and above 90/60 mm Hg.
-Blood pressure that is too low does not supply your body and heart with enough oxygenated blood.
-Low blood pressure is known as hypotension.

 Numbers higher than 120/80 mm Hg are a red flag that you need to take on heart-healthy habits.

-When your systolic (upper number) is between 120 and 139 mm Hg or your diastolic (lower number) is between 80 and 89, it means you have prehypertension.
+When your systolic (upper number) pressure is between 120 and 139 mm Hg or your diastolic (lower number) pressure is between 80 and 89 mm Hg, it means you have prehypertension.

 Although these numbers aren’t technically considered high blood pressure, you’ve moved out of the normal range.
 Elevated blood pressure has a good chance of turning into actual high blood pressure, which puts you at increased risk of heart disease and stroke.

 No medications are necessary for prehypertension.
 But this is when you should adopt healthier lifestyle choices.
-A balanced diet and regular exercise can help lower your blood pressure to a healthy range.
-This can also help prevent prehypertension from developing into full-fledged hypertension.
+A balanced diet and regular exercise can help lower your blood pressure to a healthy range and prevent prehypertension from developing into full-fledged hypertension.

 You’ll generally be diagnosed with high blood pressure if your systolic blood pressure reaches between 140 and 159 mm Hg, or if your diastolic blood pressure reaches between 90 and 99 mm Hg.
 This is considered stage 1 hypertension.